signalpoint/DrupalGap/docs/19_Compiling_a_Mobile_Application/01_Preparing_PhoneGap/02_Installing_PhoneGap/index.md

 Since PhoneGap 3.x was released, many core features we need are now packaged as [Cordova plugins](http://plugins.cordova.io/#/_browse/all).
 Here are the required plugins, install them with this single terminal command:

-`cordova plugin add org.apache.cordova.console org.apache.cordova.device org.apache.cordova.dialogs org.apache.cordova.file org.apache.cordova.inappbrowser org.apache.cordova.network-information`
+`cordova plugin add cordova-plugin-console cordova-plugin-device cordova-plugin-dialogs cordova-plugin-file cordova-plugin-inappbrowser cordova-plugin-network-information`

 ### Other recommended Plugins

 There are a few other plugins that are common to many mobile apps, feel free to install them like we did above:

-`cordova plugin add org.apache.cordova.camera org.apache.cordova.geolocation`
+`cordova plugin add cordova-plugin-camera cordova-plugin-geolocation`

 Once we've successfully completed the platform guide for PhoneGap, we're now ready to place DrupalGap on top of the app.